 No products in the cart.

 The temperature is (slowwww-ly) dropping, the days are getting shorter, and everything seems to be a reminder that winter is coming (full disclosure: I don’t even watch Game of Thrones).
-So in preparation for the indoor season, we thought we would share a quick list of of our favorite websites for kids who like to create.
-So get ahead of the game, follow or bookmark away, and give three cheers and a sigh of relief for these wonderful sites that will keep the kids busy all winter long.
+So in preparation for the indoor season, we thought we would share a quick list of our favorite creative websites for kids who like pulling out the craft supplies and making something.
+So get ahead of the game and give three cheers plus a sigh of relief for these wonderful sites that will keep the kids busy all winter long.
 Goodbye screen time, hello imagination!

 Favorite #1 – MrPrintables